Like the human roads that facilitate movement from point to point initiating delivery, the nervous system consists of the central nervous system.

 It stimulates the superior oblique thus turning the eye downward and lateral.

-It move forward and enters the Dura matter between the free and attached cells of the tentorium cerebella.
+It moves forward and enters the Dura matter between the free and attached cells of the tentorium cerebella.

 It goes up to the cavernous sinus where it enters the orbit via the superior orbital fissure.
 It winds diagonally across the levator palpebrae and superior rectus muscle to stimulate the oblique muscle.